aiThanet/SA-Assignment/Readme.md

 4. For initiation step to set up the instance, sometimes it need to access internet to download some package dependencies.
 So I need to add **NAT gateway** to allows EC2 instances in private subnet to establish outbound connections to internet without allowing inbound connections to the EC2 instance directly.
 5. I also added **Auto Scaling Group** with minimun 1 instance to improve availability and reliability.
 Since it will ensure the minimum number of instances to serve your service and also help increase/decrease the instance if your traffic is over/lower the threshold.
 6. Same suggestion for database layer, private subnet and Security Group will help ensure the security.
 If the customer want to go with SQL database due to transaction guarantee, high consistency and strict schema design, I will recommend AWS RDS with one standby database to help instantly recover when the active one is down.
+7. For cost optimization, as we known many AWS service is pay-as-you-go which mean you only pay for what you use.
+For example Route53 will only charge for how much number of query.
+Plus, uses will be only query DNS once per session.
+Auto Scaling Group can also lower your bills by automatically scales up/down based on the load.

 ## C. Long term solution